• Skip to primary navigation

 Two: Beat in the eggs and almond extract.

 Three: Fold in the self-raising flour and orange zest, being careful not to knock any air out of the batter.
+Place the bowl to one side.

-Four: Place the marzipan on a wooden board and dust with a little icing sugar.
+Four: Put the marzipan on a wooden board and dust with a little icing sugar.
 Use a rolling pin to roll it out into a shape that is roughly the same size as the loaf tin.

 Almond sponge cake mixture in a bowl.